Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 S: In relation to subjects and objects, animals act and react appropriately - in accordance with Nature's purpose for their lives.
 But without language, animals can't have a language-based idea such as 'life'.
 Nor can they have other ideas separate from their experience, about their life and the things which they experience as self-evident, things mediated for them only by Nature without verbal explanations.
 So they can neither feel absent nor have the idea of absence.
 When something is absent, they can't think 'How is it that it is absent?', 'Why is it absent?', or 'I am sorry it is absent'.
 Or when something is back, although they are glad, they can't think 'I am glad it is back'.
 What is absent does not exist for animals.
 They can't think historically; they can't have the concept of time.

 And all axioms - precisely because they don't need any verbal explanations, but can only either be agreed upon or denied, in which case the absence of the experience they refer to is taken as the truth - can be checked only by you yourself against your own experience.
 But by that I mean against your total current experience.
-And your total current experience starts with your ability to experience: primarily your own body, and then everything - living and non-living - in the surrounding manifold.
+And your total current experience starts with your ability to experience: in the first instance your own body, and then everything - living and non-living - in the surrounding manifold.

 So in philosophy, we have to check for ourselves and come to an agreement as to whether, for example, it is the primary need of a living being to have company with likes.
 Or is the opposite the case: do living beings not need the company of likes?
 Generally the need for company is not seen as an existential need, but in fact we couldn't even be born and brought up without this general need.
 In fact, unless this need existed, we could not be manipulated through the misuse of language by other people - in just the same way that, if our general existential needs did not exist, power could not be used in society to manipulate us.